FailAcademy/learning/wdp-vancouver/_lessons/week-07/04-custom-wordpress-theming.md

 Let's demystify the [WordPress Template Hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/) together.

-Based on the questions posed, determine what will be the correct template file to select.
+Based on the questions posed, determine what will be the correct template file to select...

 ---